aanand/git-up/README.md

 configuration
 -------------

-`git-up` can check your app for any new bundled gems and suggest a `bundle install` if necessary.

-It slows the process down slightly, and is therefore enabled by setting `git-up.bundler.check` to `true` in your git config, either globally or per-project.
-To set it globally, run this command anywhere:
+`git-up` has a few configuration options, which use git's configuration system.
+Each can be set either globally or per-project.
+To set an option globally, append the `--global` flag to `git config`, which you can run anywhere:

     git config --global git-up.bundler.check true

-To set it within a project, run this command inside that project's directory:
+To set it within a project, run the command inside that project's directory and omit the `--global` flag:

+    cd myproject
     git config git-up.bundler.check true

-Replace 'true' with 'false' to disable checking.
+### `git-up.bundler.check [true|false]`

+If set to `true`, `git-up` will check your app for any new bundled gems and suggest a `bundle install` if necessary.

+It slows the process down slightly, and therefore defaults to `false`.

+### `git-up.bundler.autoinstall [true|false]`

 If you're even lazier, you can tell `git-up` to run `bundle install` for you if it finds missing gems.
-Simply set `git-up.bundler.autoinstall` to `true`, in the same manner.
-As above, it works globally or per-project, but make sure `git-up.bundler.check` is also set to `true` or it won't do anything.
+Make sure `git-up.bundler.check` is also set to `true` or it won't do anything.